PAESCAL-SciDAC5/.github/profile/README.md

 Types of repos in this organization:

-- Atmospheric model and parameterization codes.
+- Atmospheric model and parameterization codes, including PAESCAL-owned codes as well as forks and mirrors of other's repos (e.g., E3SM, CLUBB).
 - Task team's collaboration spaces.
 These repos' names start with "task-notes-".
 - Project management and outreach related repos.